 In addition to Gulf States and the Federal Workgroup, the Alliance relies heavily on non-governmental partners, such as academic organizations, non-profit organizations, and businesses.
 Whether piloting new programs, or implementing full-scale efforts, these partners provide the talent and resources to implement on-the-ground projects.
 These partners have aligned their goals to those of the Alliance in order to create tangible results, thereby realizing the potential for change associated with a grand-scale collaborative effort such as the Gulf of Mexico Alliance.

-The Gulf of Mexico Alliance Business Advisory Council facilitates communication between Alliance Management and the diverse group of industries that are dependent upon the common resources of the Gulf of Mexico.
-The Business Advisory Council consists of representatives of the following industries:
+Business Partners | Business and industry involvement are important to successfully achieving the Alliance’s goal of healthy ecosystems and economies.
+The Gulf of Mexico Alliance Business Advisory Council (BAC) facilitates communication between Alliance Management and the diverse group of industries that are dependent upon the common resources of the Gulf of Mexico.
+The Alliance established the BAC to partner with business members on priority issues and regional intiatives as well as to deepen a sense of stewardship in the Gulf of Mexico.
+The BAC consists of representatives of the following industries:

-- Oil and Gas
+- oil and gas;

-- Transportation (including shipping and harbors)
+- transportation (including shipping and harbors)